hi-ogawa/docker-compose-standalone-migrations-example/README.md

-Usage example of standalone-migrations container app with docker-compose.
+Usage example of [Dockerized standalone-migrations](https://github.com/hi-ogawa/docker-standalone-migrations) with docker-compose.

 Commands to run: